 (May 2020 issue, "AMENITY, Natural Canvas" by Lydia Lee, p.
 32)

-Stephanie designed and planted this wall at Armstrong Gardens' headquarters, to showcase their color
+Stephanie designed and planted this wall at Armstrong Gardens' headquarters.

 I am a Los Angeles based artist and designer who works with plants, both literally and figuratively.
-My art practice explores the figurative and formal qualities or plants as objects, the relationship of artificial materials and natural forms, and larger environmental and systemic issues, including plastic waste and climate change.
+My art practice explores the figurative and formal qualities of plants as objects, the relationship of artificial materials and natural forms, and larger environmental and systemic issues including plastic waste and climate change.